 REV. 04/2023

-WA
+Department of Labor & Industries

 Announcement

-Department of Labor & Industries
+\$16.28 per hour

-2023 minimum wage: \$15.74 per hour
+2024 minimum wage:

-Washington's minimum wage will be \$15.74 per hour beginning Jan.
-1, 2023.
-Workers who are 14 or 15 years old may be paid 85% of the adult minimum wage, or \$13.38 per hour.
-For more information about Washington's minimum wage law, see the required workplace poster Your Rights as a Worker or visit www.Lni.wa.gov/workers-rights.
+Washington's minimum wage will be \$16.28 per hour beginning Jan.
+1, 2024.
+Workers who are 14 or 15 years old may be paid 85% of the adult minimum wage, or \$13.84 per For more information about Washington's minimum wage law, see the required workplace poster FY24-141 REV. 09/2023 NOTICE: This state has its own minimum wage law.

-FY23-127

-NOTICE: This state has its own minimum wage law.
 Employers are also required to display the federal Employee Rights Under the Fair Labor Standards Act posting, which indicates the federal minimum wage.
 Where federal and state rates both apply to an mployee, the U.S. Department of Labor dictates that the employee is entitled to the higher minimum wage rate.
 THIS NOTICE IS FOR INFORMATIONAL PURPOSES ONLY.

-WA

-Department of Labor & Industries Your Rights as a Worker

-It's the law!
+WA Department of Labor & Industries Your Rights as a Worker It's the law!